 Building for failure can only be done with smaller pieces.
 If you build a monolith for failure, you spend too much time focusing on the inefficiencies of every edge case.
 If you build a single service instance for failure, other service instances take over when consumers make requests.

-The diagram in Figure 5 is one example of an implementation that uses microservices.
+The diagram in the following figure is one example of an implementation that uses microservices.
+It is a conceptual routing example of a video-streaming application.

-In Figure 5, each individual box is maintained on its own, scales on its own, knows where it sits, and knows where to get the information it needs.
+In that previous figure, each individual box is maintained on its own, scales on its own, knows where it sits, and knows where to get the information it needs.
 Not every microservice architecture requires every component in this diagram, but they do help!

 To summarize, smaller is better to develop, operate, maintain, and interact with.

 Another buzzword that surfaced along with cloud is DevOps.
 The DevOps movement empowers developers to control more of their code along the delivery pipeline, integrate continuously, and achieve more visibility.
-The main principles of DevOps, as shown in Figure 6 in clockwise order, are observe, orient, decide, and act.
+The main phases of the DevOps lifecycle are comprised of the following: planning, development, integration, deployment, operations, and learning.
+These are all done in a continuous fashion and map perfectly to our goals of speed and size.

 What could be better than delivering smaller pieces faster, right?
 There’s no way you can deliver updates to a monolithic application server instance every two weeks, but in that same time frame you can definitely deliver updates to a single service consumed by many other services.
 Less overhead is incurred by smaller components when you build new staging environments, move items through your pipelines, and deliver to production environments.